-BAA courses may not include:
+BAA/FNA courses may not include:

-- Remedial courses designed to help students succeed in meeting the learning standards of specific ministry courses (e.g., Prep for Math 12). - Courses with significant overlap of learning with ministry courses; that is, courses that are: - Modified, adapted, or partial versions of ministry courses. - Hybrids of two or more ministry courses (e.g., a Literary Aspects of Social Studies 11 course that combines the learning standards of English 11 and Social Studies 11).
+- Remedial courses designed to help students succeed in meeting the learning standards of Ministry courses (e.g., Prep for Provincial Math 12). - Courses with significant overlap of learning with Ministry courses; that is, courses that are: - Modified, adapted, or partial versions of Ministry courses. - Hybrids of two or more Ministry courses (e.g., a Literary Aspects of Social Studies course that combines the learning standards of Ministry English language arts and social studies curriculum).